vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Under Operation Name, Get Home / Index is selected.](images/Lab-guide/image181.png "Operation Name section")

-7. Feel free to experiment with this dashboard to understand the performance considerations of your application
+7. Feel free to experiment with this dashboard to understand the performance considerations of your application.

-8. Pin the 'Operation times' chart to to My Dashboard by clicking on the pin in the top right of the chart
+8. Pin the 'Operation times' chart to to My Dashboard by clicking on the pin in the top right of the chart.

     ![Screenshot of the Pin icon.](images/Lab-guide/image183.png "Pin icon")